Hostile Bids & Activism

 - Activism: We analyzed the prevalence of two-tier pills and the extent to which the tiered pills discriminated against activist shareholders in Third Point, LLC v.
 Ruprecht et al.

 - Q&A A Focus on Proxy Puts: Change-of-Control Provisions in Perspective

 Martin Marietta Materials, Inc. v.
 Vulcan Materials Company

 - Featured Expert Laura T. Starks Charles E. & Sara M. Seay Regents Chair in Finance, McCombs School of Business, the University of Texas at Austin

-- AG Feature Wolf Pack Activism: A Quick Look
+- Forum Wolf Pack Activism: A Quick Look

 Air Products & Chemicals, Inc. v.
 Airgas, Inc.